parkerik/parkerik/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning git and github
+- 🌱 Not much to see, most repos are private